SAP-samples/teched2022-XP261/exercises/ex2/README.md

 3. Click here.
 <br>![](/exercises/ex2/images/02_02_0010.png)

-## Exercise 2.4 Sub Exercise 2 Description
+## Exercise 2.4 Select your group number

 The Landscape Management will open in a new tab.
 Select the entry XP261-XXX-HANA for your group number.